Archaeology Training at GRAPE

 Weekends: Most weekends, the project plans a one or two day trip to a culturally significant location in the Republic of Georgia.
 Destinations may include: Dimanisi, Mt.
 Chikiani, Vardzia, Mtskheta, and Tbilisi.
 Most Saturday evenings and Sundays will be free for participants to recuperate or explore Georgia.

-University of Toronto Credit: NMC261Y or Directed-Study Students
+University of Toronto Credit: NMC290/291 H or Directed-Study Students

 This option is for University and College students wishing to receive a credit for their participation in the archaeology training program.
 To receive credit students must participate in all field work, laboratory work, workshops, experimental sessions, lectures, and trips.
 Students must also submit all course assignments.